Understanding Sleep Apnea: Top Effective Habits for Sound Sleep

 The Role of Sleep Position

 Sleep position can have a significant impact on sleep apnea symptoms.
 Many individuals with sleep apnea experience more breathing difficulties while sleeping on their back, as the tongue and soft tissues can obstruct their airway.
-Consequently, altering sleep position may help alleviate some symptoms:
+Consequently, altering the sleep position may help alleviate some symptoms:

 1. Sleeping on your side or using a specially designed pillow to elevate the head can prevent airway obstructions.